Lameguy64/PSn00bSDK/README.md

   generated at build time.

-* Uses Sony SDK library syntax for familiarity to experienced programmers and to make porting existing homebrew projects to PSn00bSDK easier.
+* Uses Sony SDK library syntax for familiarity to experienced programmers and makes porting existing homebrew projects to PSn00bSDK easier.

 * Works on real hardware and most popular emulators.

 * Fully expandable and customizable to your heart's content.

 ## Obtaining PSn00bSDK

-Prebuilt PSn00bSDK packages for Windows and Linux are available through GitHub Actions and include the libraries, a copy of the GCC MIPS toolchain, command line tools, examples and documentation.
+Prebuilt PSn00bSDK packages for Windows and Linux are available through GitHub Actions which includes the libraries, a copy of the GCC MIPS toolchain, command line tools, examples and documentation.
 CMake is **not** included and must be installed separately, either from [its website](https://cmake.org/download) or via MSys2 or your distro's package manager.

 See [installation.md](doc/installation.md) for a quick start guide and for details on how to build the SDK yourself.

 ## Examples